LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/getting-started.md

 For sources other than Mobile (e.g Twilio, Facebook etc.) you should also enable the Messaging_Conversation_Sources feature.

 In addition, an authentication server should be configured on the LiveEngage account.
-Refer to [Authentication Guide - Configuration section](https://developers.liveperson.com/guides-authentication-configuration.html) in the Developer Community for further instructions.
+Refer to the [Authentication Guide - Configuration section](https://developers.liveperson.com/guides-authentication-configuration.html) in the Developer Community for further instructions.

 ### Step 2 - Login to your Account